Key facts

 Course structure

-To qualify for the Graduate Certificate of Technology, students must pass 4 credit points from the following:
+To complete the Graduate Certificate of Technology, you must pass 4 credit points.
+This includes:

 3